 - The second, which we will call ‘SEISS 2’ is based upon 70% of the average profit figure, up to a maximum of £6,570 and applies to those whose trade is adversely affected by the coronavirus on or after 14 July 2020.

-- The third, which we will call ‘SEISS 3’ is based upon 40% (increased from 20% initially announced) of the average profit figure, up to a maximum of £3,750 and applies to those whose trade is impacted by reduced activity, capacity or demand in the period 1 November 2020 to 29 January 2021 and who expect a significant reduction in their trading profits.
+- The third, which we will call ‘SEISS 3’ is based upon 80% (increased from 20%, 40% and 55% previously announced) of the average profit figure, up to a maximum of £7,500 and applies to those whose trade is impacted by reduced activity, capacity or demand in the period 1 November 2020 to 29 January 2021 and who expect a significant reduction in their trading profits.

 However, at the time of writing the claims window for SEISS 1 and SEISS 2 has closed.
-We anticipate that it will be possible to claim SEISS 3 from mid-December.
+Claims for SEISS 3 will be open from 30 November 2020.

-We anticipate that new parents who became eligible for SEISS 1 and/or SEISS 2 because of the rules announced on 1 July 2020 will also be eligible for SEISS 3 and/or SEISS 4 provided all other conditions are met, however we are seeking confirmation of this.
+New parents who became eligible for SEISS 1 and/or SEISS 2 because of the rules announced on 1 July 2020 will also be eligible for SEISS 3 and/or SEISS 4 provided all other conditions are met.

 Why might new parents not qualify for a grant under SEISS?